 In practice, these expectations may be unbounded.
-To address this, we reformulate the problem probabilistically and study
+To address this, we reformulate the problem probabilistically and study the probability

-We first analyze the stylized case in which the observations $Y_{ijt}$ are independent for all indices $i,j,t$.
-Although independence is useful for pure cross‑sectional snapshots, where firms may be assumed to be independent units—for example, analyzing one quarter across many sectors—it is clearly unrealistic in panel settings, where serial correlation may be present.
-Consequently, we extend our results to the more realistic scenario in which each firm‑level time series $(Y_{ij1},\cdots,Y_{ijT})$ exhibits temporal dependence.
-In essence, we allow temporal dependence within firm, but assume firms are independent cross-sectionally.
+We first analyse a stylized setting in which the observations $Y_{ijt}$ are independent across all indices $i,j,t$.
+Although independence may be reasonable for purely cross-sectional snapshots (for instance, a single quarter across many sectors) it is unrealistic in panel settings, where serial correlation is typically present.
+Accordingly, we later extend our results to allow for temporal dependence within firm, while maintaining cross-sectional independence across firms.